EV Chargers and Installation | Which? Trusted Trader

 How Much Does It Cost To Charge An Electric Car?

-A home EV charging point can help dramatically reduce the cost to charge an electric car.
+A home EV charger can help dramatically reduce the cost to charge an electric car.
 This is because smart home EV chargers give you the ability to schedule a charge when the electricity price is cheaper.

 What do we mean by cheaper electricity price?
 EV drivers are able to access EV friendly tariffs, which offer much lower prices (usually overnight) helping to reduce charging costs.
 In fact, you could recoup the cost of home charger installation in around 18 months with the savings alone.